auth0-community/meetups/README.md

 </a>
 </div>

 Missed our meetup and want to checkout what we talked about?
 You're in the right place!

-Basically you can find here two types of content:

-* From meetups organized solely by Auth0 Community Team or co-organized with other partnering companies
+You can find here all the content from past talks, meetups, webinars either organized by Auth0 Community or co-organized with other partnering companies.
-* From meetups led by our ambassadors / community developers

-To provide you a quick way to access them all meetups are listed in below section.
+To provide you a quick way to access them, all stuff is listed in below sections.
 Clicking on each of them you'll be redirected to appropriate content.
-Flags in front of the meetups specify the language of the meetup.
+Flags in front specify their language.
 Enjoy your reading 🤓

-### Table of meetups
+### Table of Content

 * 🇺🇸 [Modern Identity and MFA](https://github.com/auth0-community/meetups/tree/master/modern-identity-and-mfa) <br>

-### Contribution

-If you feel like having your meetup content hosted here, ping us at community@auth0.com.
-We'll provide you with a meetup-info template to fill along with sending your slides and from then on you'll just submit a PR and get your meetup content live in this repo! 🎉

 ### License